Codecademy/docs/content/java/concepts/math-methods/terms/sin/sin.md

 The `angle` parameter is expressed in radians.

 - Returns the `trigonometric` sine of the specified angle.
-  -  returns `NaN` if the specified angle is NaN or infinity
+- Returns `NaN` if the specified angle is NaN or infinity.

 ## Example